pcraig3/after-no-js/REQUEST_LIFECYCLE.md

 1. It starts in [server.js](https://github.com/pcraig3/after-no-js/blob/master/src/server.js#L21), it has access to the `res` and `req` parameters, and it passes in a Document that we've defined.

 2. Next, it will pass through the [`getInitialProps`](https://github.com/pcraig3/after-no-js/blob/master/src/withProvider.js#L9) function defined in `withProvider`.
-From here, we can do some logic with `res` and `req`, and we can pass things to our constructor by returning them. ([Here is a simple example of how to pass data using `getInitialProps`](https://github.com/jaredpalmer/after.js#data-fetching)).
+From here, we can do some logic with `res` and `req` -- for example, we can set cookies using query parameters -- and we can pass things to our constructor by returning them. ([Here is a simple example of how to pass data using `getInitialProps`](https://github.com/jaredpalmer/after.js#data-fetching)).

    1. Note that [we can't pass through functions or Date objects](https://github.com/zeit/next.js/issues/3536) or anything because our return value gets run through `JSON.stringify` -- we can only send back objects and strings.)